TrevorStubbs/learning-journal/401-dotnet/Reading/read-02.md

 ## Unit Testing Best Practices
 ### What isn't a unit test?
 - adding things to a DB or reading a file is not a unit test
-- Unit tests dont deal with their environment
+- Unit tests don't deal with their environment
 - Smoke test vs Unit test
     - throwing thousands of tests at a service
 ### What is a unit test?
-- they isolate and exercise specivic units of code.
+- they isolate and exercise specific units of code.
 - Unit is a method
 - tests something specific about that method in isolation.
-    - they dont test all the things
+    - they don't test all the things
 ### Antaomy of a Unit Test
 - name the class [NameOfTheThingTested]Test
     - so you know what method it is testing
-    - it gets an attribulte [TestClass]
+    - it gets an attribute [TestClass]
     - name the testing method exactly how you are testing it
         - `Adding_4_And_3_Should_Return_7`
     - use the `Assert` class's methods to test what you need.
         - `Assert.AreEqual`

 ### UT Best Practices
-1. Arrange, Act, Asert
+1. Arrange, Act, Assert
     - Lean on the scientific method
     - Your test name is a hypothesis
         - the result is your experiment
-    - First arrange evertything we need to run the experiment.
+    - First arrange everything we need to run the experiment.
     - Act - run the test
     - Assert - what is the result and does it match your hypothesis?
 1. One Assert Per Test Method
     - Test only 1 thing at a time
         - same as methods
     - I will be hard to understand what went wrong if there are more than 1 assertions per test.
-1. Avoid Test Interdepenedence
+1. Avoid Test Interdependence
     - Each test should handle its own setup and tear down.
-    - Tests might run in parrelle or out of order
+    - Tests might run in parallel or out of order
-        - don't depend on the order for a sucessful test.
+        - don't depend on the order for a successful test.
 1. Keep it Short, Sweet and Visible
     - Resist abstract test setup.
         - some argue that base classes are inappropriate in testing.